 Proposals for larger employment sites should consider allocating a specific amount of space for this sort of facility.

-Policy BP6 conforms with: NPPF paras 7,9,20 and 28.
-JCS Policies CP4 (Existing Employment Land), CP5 (Employment and Workforce skills).
+Policy BP6 conforms to: NPPF paragraphs 7,9,20 and 28.
+JCS Policies CP4 (Existing Employment Land), CP5 (Employment and Workforce skills)